ahuston-0/nix-dotfiles-hydra/docs/CONTRIBUTING.md

 approvals based on the latest commit (stale approvals will not work).

-In the event that quorum cannot be reached on approvals (specifically members that cannot approve who normally would), the PR will be placed on-hold unless a member who is unable to approve defers their approval power.
+In the event that quorum cannot be reached on approvals (specifically members that cannot approve who normally would), the PR will be marked as *draft* unless a member who is unable to approve defers their approval power.
 This deferral must be publicly acknowledged in the PR and confirmed by another member.
 This process essentially acknowledges that at least two people besides the